zanellig/AuditorIA-frontend/docs/notifications-webhook.md

-# Notifications Webhook Documentation
+# Notifications Webhook API

-This document explains how to use the notifications webhook to send real-time notifications to users in the AuditorIA platform.
+This document describes the webhook API for sending notifications to users in the AuditorIA platform.

 ## Overview

-The notification system provides a webhook endpoint that allows external systems to send notifications to users.
-These notifications will appear in the notification dropdown in the UI and can also trigger toast notifications.
+The Notifications Webhook API allows external systems to send notifications to users.
+Notifications are stored in Redis and delivered to clients in real-time via Server-Sent Events (SSE).

-The system is designed to be:

-- **Event-driven**: Notifications are pushed to clients in real-time using Server-Sent Events (SSE)
-- **Non-blocking**: Processing happens asynchronously to prevent blocking the main thread
-- **Deduplicated**: The system prevents duplicate notifications with the same UUID

-## Webhook Endpoint
+## Endpoint

 ```
 POST /api/notifications/webhook
 ```

-### Request Format
+## Request Format

-The webhook accepts POST requests with a JSON body containing the notification data:

 ```json
 {